 The parking lot is small, with less than 25 spots, so off-street parking is widespread in the residential area.

 Beach Access to Swami’s State Beach

 Swami’s State Beach connects several miles of uninterrupted beaches (on low tide), from the San Elijo Lagoon inlet to the South Carlsbad Beach Jetty.

-Thus there is also access by way of the adjacent north and south connecting beaches.
+Thus there is also access through the adjacent north and south connecting beaches.

 Why the Name Swami’s?